ddev/ddev-minio/README.md

 ### MinIO bucket

-Login to MinIO console `https://<project>.ddev.site:8090` login with default credentials `minioadmin:minioadmin` and create a bucket.
+Login to MinIO console `https://<project>.ddev.site:9090` login with credentials `ddevminio:ddevminio` and create a bucket.

 ### Composer package

 Your project will most likely require the [AWS PHP SDK](https://packagist.org/packages/aws/aws-sdk-php).
 You can install it like this

 ```bash
 $ ddev composer require aws/aws-sdk-php
 ```
 Project docker instances can access MinIO api via `http://minio:9000`

+### Public access

+DDEV Router is configured to proxy the requests to `https://<project>.ddev.site:9000` to MinIO S3 Api.

 ## Commands